 Seminars: Each subject area (caucus) holds a weekly MPhil seminar, which you will be expected to attend.
 These cover central topics and themes, approaches and methodologies, in the relevant area.
 As well as teaching important skills, the seminars are a forum that allow MPhil students to get to know each other, and to discuss and support each other's work.

 From 2017 these seminars will change: all students will attend a series of seminars on research skills for Classics graduate students.
 In addition, they will choose from a range of Master's level seminars on topics that cover the whole range of Classics: from Aegean archaeology to Imperial epic and from Greek dialects to ancient political philosophy.
-A list of courses planned for 2017-18 will be available soon.
+A list of courses planned for 2017-18 is available here (pdf).

 Specialist Skills Classes: Each year the Faculty runs a series of optional classes aimed specifically at graduate students.
 Classes are dependent on the availability of academic staff, but in previous years they have included: